 The main Accounts offices are situated above Housekeeping, near the Club Room.

 The College’s preferred method of payment for fee and College Account bills is by direct debit from a UK bank account.
 Direct Debit forms can be obtained from the Student Accounts Office.
-Academic Fees and College bills can be paid by cheque from a sterling bank account, debit card, bank transfer, or cash.
-If payment is made by credit card, an additional charge of 1% will be added.
+Academic Fees and College bills can be paid by cheque from a sterling bank account, UK debit card or bank transfer.
+If payment is made by credit card or a non-EU debit card the additional charge will be passed on to you — typically 2.3%.

 The College bank account details for electronic transfer can be obtained by contacting: